rancher/terraform-github-rke2-download/README.md

 WARNING! this module is experimental

 This module downloads the proper files from the RKE2 release specified and names them appropriately for the install script.
+The download can be retriggered again by changing the release var.

 ## Usage